Taf-s/Module_8_TAFSIT578_FTO2403_B1_Tafara-Sithole_SDF08/README.md

 # [SDF08] Build Your Portfolio MVP

-This is the readme file for the CodeSpace Pets Instagram project
+This is the readme file for the MVP portfolio project

 ## Description